run-ai/genv/_sources/usage/installation.rst.txt

 PyCharm
 -------
-Currently, there is no PyCharm plugin for genv.
+Currently, there is no PyCharm plugin for Genv.
 This is however part of the project roadmap.

 In case you use PyCharm, please open an `issue <https://github.com/run-ai/genv/issues>`__ in the project repository.

-This will help us prioritize this as well as suggest other ways to work with genv in PyCharm in the meantime.
+This will help us prioritize this as well as suggest other ways to work with Genv in PyCharm in the meantime.